Teams are working on their business plans, due midnight February 27, 2015.

 Read this interesting article about how to focus your market and make your business a success:

-Office Hours began on September 17.
-Every Tuesday and Wednesday from 11am to 1pm.
-EN-2 300-D. Stop by!
+Office Hours: Wednesday from 2pm to 4pm in EN-2 300-D. Stop by!
 If you want to ensure a certain time during office hours, write to us with your request at: firstname.lastname@example.org

 CSULB is excited to announce an opportunity for students with innovative ideas.
 The CSULB Innovation Challenge provides resources for students to put their ideas into action.